-Placement testing is used to place students into appropriate course levels and determine students' course schedule.
+Placement testing is used mainly to place students into appropriate course levels and determine students' course schedule.

 Although it is critical that students do their best, placement test results do not affect the student's admission to the university.
 See the appropriate section to review specific placement testing requirements.